 About the San Francisco Botanical Garden

-Entrance is free for S.F. residents and garden members, and also for everyone between 7:30 and 9 a.m.!
-Otherwise, it’s $9 for adults ($12 on weekends).
-More information is on their website here.
+Entrance is free for S.F. residents and garden members, and also for everyone between 7:30 and 9:00 a.m.!
+Otherwise, it’s $13 for adults from February to October ($7 for youth & seniors).
+More information on admissions and transit is available on their website here.